 The trivia items below may give away important plot points.

-Everything that Walter theorizes about Bunny's kidnapping comes true: the fake kidnapping, the fake severed toe, the lack of ransom money and Bunny eventually returning home to Lebowski's mansion (presumably because she got bored while hanging out in Las Vegas where she'd run off to).
+Everything that The Dude & Walter theorize in the beginning of the movie about Bunny's kidnapping comes true: the fake kidnapping, the fake severed toe, the lack of ransom money and Bunny eventually returning home to Lebowski's mansion (presumably because she got bored while hanging out in Las Vegas where she'd run off to).

 The last time Donnie is seen bowling, he seems genuinely surprised not to get a strike, and sit feeling his bowling arm afterwards: sudden numbness, tingling, or weakness of the arm has been said to be one of the telltale signs of a pending heart attack.